 Steve Giddins, author of '50 Ways to Win at Chess': "I was very impressed by the content, which is detailed, up to date, and has the right blend of variations and verbal explanation."

-GM Jacob Aagaard, author of 'Attacking Manual': "A very interesting book that deservedly has received rage reviews."
+GM Jacob Aagaard, author of 'Attacking Manual': "A very interesting book that deservedly has received rave reviews."

 GM Glenn Flear: "Certain sections do offer lighter notes with quite extensive verbal explanations.
 A nice bonus occurs when the authors really want to emphasize a factor, whereupon they label a small section as 'important', just to make sure that the point has been taken (..)
 I found their suggestions to be coherent and important (..)
 An excellent piece of work."